ncatlab/nlab-content/pages/17943.md

 It remains to see that $\epsilon_E$ is itself natural in $E$.
 But as for the converse direction, since the components of $\epsilon_E$ are in fact equalities, this follows by direct unwinding of the definitions.

-This establishes an equivalence as required In fact this is an [[adjoint equivalence]].
+This establishes an equivalence as required.
+In fact this is an [[adjoint equivalence]].